-Wherever personal data is processed in a company, the person responsible must comply with data protection regulations.
-Violations of data protection regulations can result in heavy fines.
-As a rule, this fine is imposed on the employer in the event of a violation.
-But can the works council also be the data protection controller in the event of processing by the works council?
+Wherever personal data is processed in the company, the respective controller must comply with data protection regulations.
+Violations of data protection regulations can result in high fines.
+As a rule, this fine is imposed on the employer in the event of a breach.
+However, in the case of processing by the works council, the works council can also Controller under data protection law be?

 To what extent does the works council process data?

-In companies that have a works council (co-determined companies), the majority of the disposal of personal data falls to the works council.
+In companies that have a works council (co-determined companies), the majority of disposals are made via the works council. personal data to this.
 The works council must be involved when new employees are hired.
-Here it receives all application documents (§ 99 I BetrVG).
-In the same way, the works council is informed about reasons for dismissal, prolonged incapacity for work and pregnancies.
+It receives all application documents (§ 99 I BetrVG).
+The works council is also informed about reasons for dismissal, long-term incapacity to work and pregnancies.
 In addition, the works council can inspect non-anonymized wage and salary lists (§ 80 II 2 BetrVG).
-Thus, not only personal data, but even special category data (Art.
-9 DSGVO) is processed by the works council.
+This means that not only personal databut even those of the special category (Art.
+9 GDPR) are processed by the works council.

 Where are data processing and accountability regulated?

-In principle, the GDPR regulates all data processing in Europe.
-For data processing in the employment context, the GDPR contains an opening clause (Art.
+In principle, the GDPR any data processing in Europe.
+The GDPR contains an opening clause for data processing in the employment context (Art.
 88 GDPR).
 This means that national regulations are possible in this area.
 The German legislator has therefore created Art.
 26 BDSG.
 However, this does not contain any regulation on whether the works council can be the controller.
-The Definition of the term "responsible person is entirely up to the GDPR.
-In summary, the controller is the person who actually processes personal data and decides on the purposes and means of the processing (Art.
+The Definition of the term "responsible person lies entirely with the GDPR.
+In summary, it can be said that the controller is the person who personal data actually processed and decides on the purposes and means of processing (Art.
 4 No. 7 GDPR).

 Can the works council be the responsible party?

-That the works council processes personal data is obvious, as already stated.
+That the works council personal data is obvious, as already stated.

-In addition, as the controller, he would also have to decide on the means and purposes of the processing.
-This step is mentally prior to the actual processing.
-After all, the processing of personal data is only lawful for predetermined purposes (Art.
+In addition, the controller would also have to decide on the means and purposes of processing.
+This step comes before the actual processing.
+After all, the Processing of personal data lawful only for predefined purposes (Art.
 5 Ib GDPR).
 In the same way, a controller decides on the means of processing, i.e. primarily on technical methods.

-When processing personal data, a works council decides not only whether or for what purpose it takes note of it (purpose), but also how or what then happens to this data (means).
+A works council decides on the Processing of personal data not only whether or for what purpose he takes note of them (purpose), but also how or what then happens to these data (means).
 From this point of view, he can be seen as the controller.

 Labor law criticism